Last Updated on May 24, 2025 by Wendy Sy

 To remove press on nails, I gently peel each off.
 The residue will come off by gently rubbing it off.

-In a previous story, nail expert Gina Edwards noted a tip: “Press on nails can be removed with warm water and a little olive oil.”
+No, imPRESS nails are really easy to remove!
+If you need help, nail expert Gina Edwards shared in a previous story: “Press-on nails can be removed with warm water and a little olive oil.”
 She also mentions that steam is also great for removal.
 In addition, you can “use a manicure stick around the nail to help the nail lift from the nail bed.”

 Can imPRESS Nails Be Reused?